A luxury alternative to animal-based fillings

-Can be kept dust mite free through regular washing up to 60oC.
+Wash up to 60oC.
 Tumble dry on low heat or hang to dry

 Do you prefer to sleep on your side?
 The Bauschi Lux Side Sleeper pillow may be even more comfortable for you.
 It has a baffle edge to support the neck and shoulder.

 View all of the Brinkhaus range here.

 Established in 1847 in Germany, Brinkhaus bedding is a go-to brand for quality and supreme comfort.
 Many Brinkhaus products are ideal for dust mite allergy.
 The feather and down products are encased in very tightly woven cotton, which is impermeable to dust mites.
 The Morpheus and the Bauschi duvets can be kept dust mite free through regular washing.

 Medicott treated for cleanliness

 Fungus can occasionally grow on cotton fibres due to their natural origins and warm humid conditions.
 Some of these fungi can trigger allergies.
 To combat this, all Brinkhaus cotton cases are treated (mechanically, not chemcially) with medicott.
 This makes the cotton casing resistant to the growth of fungi.

 Duvets keep us warm because the filling traps air in the case.
 Brinkhaus duvets offer an incredible combination of insulation and light weight, with breathable fillings.

 It’s up to your individual comfort and warmth requirements, along with the climate in which you live.
 For a light, cool duvet, goose down is recommended.
 Slightly heavier than down are cotton, silk and wool which are ideal for breathable warmth.